JSConners/cognitive_walkthroughs/README.md

 We performed the following actions:

-1. Log into an existing account and add a passkey.
+1. Log into an existing account
-2. Create a new account.
+2. Add a passkey.

 > In depth steps for each of the above actions can be viewed in the directory for each website.